 Capital accounts track contributions from, distributions of earnings to, and drawings of owners or others with financial interests in a business entity.
 They can be adapted to suit any type of entity, including sole proprietors, partnerships, companies, trusts, and funds.

-Enable the Capital Accounts tab, following instructions in another Guide.
+To set up capital accounts, enable the Capital Accounts tab, following instructions in another Guide.
 The tab will appear in the left navigation pane.
 The number in the window indicates the number of capital accounts established:

 In the Capital Accounts tab, click New Capital Account to define the first member or owner of a capital account: